 Giving retirement assets during life can also provide a tax benefit.
-If you have reached age 70 ½ (the required minimum distribution age), you can transfer up to $100,000 per year directly from your IRA to charity (known as a “qualified charitable distribution”).
-You will not receive an income tax deduction for the gift, but the amount given to charity counts towards your annual RMD requirement and is not included in your taxable income.
+If you have reached age 70 ½, you can transfer up to $100,000 per year directly from your IRA to charity (known as a “qualified charitable distribution”).
+You will not receive an income tax deduction for the gift, but starting in 2021 the amount given to charity counts towards your annual RMD requirement (2020 RMDs were suspended by the CARES Act) and is not included in your taxable income.
 Furthermore, this strategy is available even if you do not itemize deductions on your tax return.

 Ideal when: you want to give after death, but not at your heirs’ expense, or you want to give during your life but do not otherwise itemize your deductions.